tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

     - (If the Xsheet/Timeline toolbar is visible) Click any of the three **New Level buttons** at the leftmost part of it.

-    2. Choose the type of level: Toonz Vector, Toonz Raster or Raster, from the **Type:** option menu and define its settings, then click the OK button.
+    2. Choose the type of level: Vector, Smart Raster or Raster, from the **Type:** option menu and define its settings, then click the OK button.

     .. note:: When using the Xsheet/Timeline's toolbar buttons to create a new level, the corresponding level type is already preselected in the dialog's dropdown menu.